turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 ];
 ```

-1. Declare a function called `showUserInfo` that takes one parameter: a number
+1. Declare a function called `showUserInfo`
 1. Within your function, write a `for` loop
 1. Inside the `for` loop, `console.log` a sentence using at least 2 of the values in the objects